Polymarket Fee Calculator

 How are Polymarket fees calculated?

-Polymarket uses the formula: fee = shares × price × feeRate × (p(1-p))^exponent.
-Fee parameters vary by market category.
-Fees peak at 50% probability and decrease toward the extremes (0% and 100%).
+Polymarket uses the formula: fee = C × feeRate × p × (1 - p).
+Fee rates vary by market category.
+Fees peak at 50% probability and decrease symmetrically toward the extremes.
+Geopolitical markets are fee-free.

 What is the Polymarket maker rebate?

 Maker orders (limit orders that add liquidity) pay zero fees on Polymarket.
-On top of that, 20-50% of collected taker fees are redistributed daily to market makers via the Maker Rebates Program.
-Finance markets offer the highest rebate share at 50%.
+On top of that, 20-25% of collected taker fees are redistributed daily to market makers via the Maker Rebates Program.
 This incentivizes deeper liquidity and tighter spreads across the platform.

 How do Polymarket fees compare to sportsbooks?